TommasoBarberis/tp-proteomics/README.md

 Quel est le type de l'objet `df`?
 ```
+pandas.core.frame.DataFrame
 ```

 ##### Descriptions d'une table de données
 Que permettent les méthodes suivantes?
 ###### df.shape
 ```
+ndarray.shape
+Tuple of array dimensions.
 ```
 ###### df.head()
 ```
+Return the first n rows.

+This function returns the first n rows for the object based on position.
+It is useful for quickly testing if your object has the right type of data in it.

+For negative values of n, this function returns all rows except the last n rows, equivalent to df[:-n].

+Parameters
+nint, default 5
+Number of rows to select.

+Returns
+same type as caller
+The first n rows of the caller object.
 ```
 ###### df.tail()
 ```
+Return the last n rows.

+This function returns last n rows from the object based on position.
+It is useful for quickly verifying data, for example, after sorting or appending rows.

+For negative values of n, this function returns all rows except the first n rows, equivalent to df[n:].

+Parameters
+nint, default 5
+Number of rows to select.

+Returns
+type of caller
+The last n rows of the caller object.
 ```
 ###### df.columns
 ```
+The column labels of the DataFrame.

 ```
 ###### df.dtypes
 ```
+Return the dtypes in the DataFrame.

+This returns a Series with the data type of each column.
+The result’s index is the original DataFrame’s columns.
 ```
 ###### df.info
 ```
+Print a concise summary of a DataFrame.

+This method prints information about a DataFrame including the index dtype and columns, non-null values and memory usage.

+df.info(verbose=True)
+Prints information of all columns.

+df.info(verbose=False)
+Prints a summary of columns count and its dtypes but not per column information.
 ```
 ###### df.describe()
 ```
+Generate descriptive statistics.

+Descriptive statistics include those that summarize the central tendency, dispersion and shape of a dataset’s distribution, excluding NaN values.

+Analyzes both numeric and object series, as well as DataFrame column sets of mixed data types.
+The output will vary depending on what is provided.
+Refer to the notes below for more detail.
 ```
 ###### df.dropna()
 ```
+Remove missing values.

+See the User Guide for more on which values are considered missing, and how to work with missing data.
 ```

 ##### Accès aux éléments d'une table de données